HerrMotz/bachelor-thesis/publication/main.typ

 - RDF constructs, i.e. Qualifiers (see @heading:qualifiers).

-The concrete improvements over other approaches are: #todo[Move this to the Results section?]
+The concrete enhancements over other approaches are: #todo[Move this to the Results section?]

-- the advancement regarding user-friendlyness of similar visual query builders, such as @Vargas2019_RDF_Explorer,
+- *higher user-satisfaction* compared to similar visual query builders, such as @Vargas2019_RDF_Explorer, as #todo[write limited user study and name more query builders]

-- the ability to create federated queries over multiple data sources,
+- the ability to create queries over *multiple Wikibase data sources*,

-- the ability to import existing SPARQL queries
+- *importing* existing SPARQL queries,

+- *editing* the query and associated graph using an *integrated code editor*

 - #todo[list more :-)]

 For this, I decided to develop a lightweight web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries and vice versa#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`http://github.com/HerrMotz/bachelor-thesis`].] (see @heading:implementation).
 The program is already in practical application at the time of writing.
 Changes to the code have been made by a team from the digital humanities at the Friedrich Schiller University Jena under my lead, where a hands-on session with students was conducted.
-Any changes which do not originate from my work are clearly marked in the code repository.#todo[lasse ich das wirklich so stehen?]
+Any changes which do not originate from my work are clearly marked in the code repository. #todo[lasse ich das wirklich so stehen?]

 == Related Work

 === RDF Explorer <heading:rdf_explorer>

-The approach by Vargas et al. @Vargas2019_RDF_Explorer is to show all possible assertions about an object #todo[Is "object" the right word?] already while building the query.
+The approach by Vargas et al. @Vargas2019_RDF_Explorer is to show all possible assertions about an item already while building the query.
 The goal is to guide the formulation of the user's question from a known starting point.
 This approach uses a fuzzy search prompt for an RDF resource as a starting point.
 After adding an object from the prompt results to the drawing board, the user can select from a list of all relations to other objects to augment the prompt.
 The user may also leave the relation unspecified, add a new object and select from a list of all assertions between these two objects.
 A user may just as well choose to let any object or property be a variable.

 #example[
   The _Wikidata_ object `wd:Q5879`, also known as _Johann Wolfgang von Goethe_, offers several possible assertions, such as that he is "instance of" human and that he was "educated at" the University of Leipzig.
 This approach shows these in a sidebar, implying that those might be sensible next steps to specify a question.